 Different Property Types can be kept as Collateral

 You can avail a loan against the property by mortgaging both residential and commercial property.
-The property to be kept as collateral must be owned by you, should be in your name.
-While determining your loan amount eligibility, bank’s get your property evaluated from evaluator and applies an LTV to the fair market price of the property.
+The property to be kept as collateral must be own by you, should be in your name.
+While determining your loan amount eligibility, bank’s get your property evaluate from evaluator and applies an LTV to the fair market price of the property.
 Generally, you get an LTV of 65% -75%.

 Like any other loan, you can pre-pay your loan against property any time during the loan tenure, if you have surplus funds available.
 If you have availed loan on floating interest rate, then as per RBI guidelines, there are no foreclosure charges if you prepay your entire loan or some amount of it.
 On the other hand, if you have taken a loan on fixed interest rate then you may incur some preclosure charges as per your loan terms and conditions.

 Keeping in mind the above-mentioned benefits of taking a loan against property, apply for it to meet you’re personal as well as business requirements.
 You can apply for it offline or online.
 Applying online is a better option as it saves your precious time.
 Before sealing the loan deal, do online research regarding interest rate, processing fee, and other loan offers. this will help you in getting the best loan deal as per your requirement.